Consistent treatment of rapidity divergence in soft-collinear effective theory: Resummation of large logarithms in Sudakov Form Factor

 We have presented the detailed computation of the Sudakov form factor for the back-to-back and the soft-collinear currents at one loop.
 When pure dimensional regularization is employed with massless on-shell particles, the anomalous dimension with respect to the rapidity scale is IR divergent, which means that the Sudakov form factor is not factorizable, and unphysical.
 But we can consider the Sudakov form factor by putting a nonzero gauge boson mass.
 We resum large logarithms by employing the RG evolution with respect to the renormalization and the rapidity scales.
 It will be explicitly shown that the order of the $\mu$-evolution and the $\nu$-evolution is irrelevant.

 We analyze the Sudakov form factor in terms of the back-to-back collinear current, and the soft-collinear current respectively.
 The second case can be obtained from the first by boosting to one of the collinear directions.
 Due to the Lorentz invariance, the Sudakov form factor and its evolution should be the same in both reference frames.
-However, the main theoretical interest here is that there are two different rapidity scales $\nu_{\pm}$ for the two collinear directions in the back-to-back current, while there is only one rapidity scale $\nu_+$ for one collinear direction in the soft-collinear current.
+However, the main theoretical interest here is that there are two different rapidity scales $\nu_{\pm}$ for the two collinear directions in the back-to-back current,\footnote{ Multiple rapidity scale evolution for the back-to-back case has been also discussed in Refs.~\cite{Jaiswal:2015nka,Scimemi:2018xaf} } while there is only one rapidity scale $\nu_+$ for one collinear direction in the soft-collinear current.
 Therefore the RG evolution in the two cases look seemingly different.
 We illustrate how the RG evolution is performed, and show that the resummed results for both cases are the same.

+We also perform the resummation of large logarithms in the form factor for the heavy-to-heavy current, where the incoming and the outgoing heavy quarks are boosted and they move in opposite direction.
+We show that the full resummation of the large logarithm of $Q/m$ is completed by the rapidity evolution.
+Finally, we present the resummed result of the form factor for the heavy-to-light current.